Rental assistance in Tuscaloosa County region.

 - Catholic Social Services - 205-759-1268.
 Address 608 37th Street East

 - YMCA Tuscaloosa – phone number 205-345-9622

-Legal Services, which can offer legal advice on evictions, can be obtained from.
+Additional attorneys and/or paralegals offer free Legal Services.
+The firms or non-profits can offer legal advice on evictions, can be obtained from.

 - Volunteer Lawyer Program - 800-392-5660